Himeji

 Himeji’s main advantages for visitors are its small size and the location of its main attractions, all within walking distance from the train 🚅 station.

-A city dominated by an original castle
+A city overlooked by an original castle

 This small city is the second most populated in the prefecture with 530,000 inhabitants and is renowned for Himeji-jo, its original great castle 🏯 that reminds of a magnificent white heron and is one of the most beautiful authentic castles of Japan.